Mostafashadow1/shadow-form-handler/readme.md

 # shadow-form-handler

 ## Overview

-Welcome to **shadow-form-handler**, the ultimate toolkit for effortless form handling and validation in JavaScript and TypeScript!
-Whether you're building simple forms or complex multi-step processes, our lightweight library empowers you to create seamless user experiences with minimal code.
+**shadow-form-handler** v2.0.0 is a powerful and flexible form-handling and validation library for JavaScript and TypeScript.
+It simplifies the process of creating and managing complex forms by providing a rich set of features, an intuitive API, and an extensible architecture.
+Whether you’re building simple forms or complex multi-step workflows, shadow-form-handler v2.0.0 has you covered with robust validation, dynamic field management, and seamless integration capabilities.

 ## 🚀 Key Features

-1. **Dynamic Field Management**: Effortlessly add, remove, and modify form fields at runtime, giving you full control over your form's structure.
+1. **Dynamic Field Management**:
+   - Easily add, remove, and modify form fields at runtime.
+   - Specify the position where new fields should be inserted (top, bottom, or a specific index).
+   - Disable buttons when adding or removing fields for a better user experience.

-2. **Flexible Validation**: Leverage both schema-based and custom validation rules to ensure your forms are always accurate and reliable.
+2. **Flexible Validation**:
+   - Leverage both schema-based and custom validation rules.
+   - Utilize built-in validation rules like `required`, `minLength`, `maxLength`, `pattern`, `email`, `range`, and `matches`.
+   - Create custom validation rules with asynchronous support.
+   - Set up validations that depend on the values of other fields.

-3. **Error Handling**: Enjoy built-in error display with customizable styling to match your application's design.
+3. **Error Handling**:
+   - Display error messages for invalid fields with customizable styling.
+   - Provide clear and specific error messages to enhance the user experience.
+   - Automatically display errors when validation fails.

-4. **Event Management**: Seamlessly integrate form events and custom event listeners for a responsive user experience.
+4. **Event Management**:
+   - Attach custom event listeners to form fields (e.g., `input`, `change`, `blur`).
+   - Integrate with form events like `onFormSubmitSuccess`, `onFormSubmitFail`, and `onFieldValidationError`.

+5. **Hooks System**:
+   - Extend the functionality of the form handler by adding custom hooks.
-5. **Hooks System**: Utilize an extensible architecture that allows for custom behavior at various stages of the form lifecycle.
+   - Trigger hooks at various stages of the form lifecycle, such as field registration, validation, and submission.
-6. **Multiple Validation Modes**: Choose from different validation strategies, including on submit and real-time validation, to suit your needs.
+   - Use hooks to implement custom logic, logging, or side effects.

+6. **Validation Modes**:
+   - Choose between `default` (on form submit) and `runtime` (real-time) validation modes.
+   - Automatically add runtime validation to new fields when they are registered.

-7. **Asynchronous Validation**: Perform asynchronous validations with ease, complete with timeout handling for a smooth user experience.
+7. **Asynchronous Validation**:
+   - Perform asynchronous validations with ease, such as checking for uniqueness on the server.
+   - Implement timeout handling to ensure a smooth user experience.

-8. **Dependent Field Validation**: Set up validations that depend on the values of other fields, ensuring complex form logic is handled effortlessly.
+8. **Dependent Field Validation**:
+   - Set up validations that depend on the values of other form fields.
+   - Automatically re-validate dependent fields when their dependencies change.

+9. **Internationalization and Localization**:
+   - Provide translations for validation error messages.
+   - Support multiple languages to reach a global audience.
+   - Easily add new translations or override existing ones.

-## 🎯 Key Benefits
+## 🎯 Benefits

-1. **Reduced Development Time:** Streamline form creation and validation with minimal code.
+1. **Reduced Development Time**: Streamline form creation and validation with minimal boilerplate code.
-2. **Enhanced User Experience:** Provide instant feedback with real-time validation.
+2. **Enhanced User Experience**: Provide instant feedback with real-time validation and clear error messages.
-3. **Flexibility:** Easily adapt to changing requirements with dynamic field management.
+3. **Flexibility**: Easily adapt to changing requirements with dynamic field management and extensible architecture.
-4. **Powerful Validation:** Combine schema-based and custom validators for complex scenarios.
+4. **Powerful Validation**: Combine schema-based and custom validators to handle complex validation scenarios.
-5. **Asynchronous Support:** Handle server-side validations seamlessly.
+5. **Asynchronous Support**: Seamlessly integrate server-side validations without blocking the UI.
-6. **Event-Driven Architecture:** Extend functionality with hooks and custom event listeners.
+6. **Event-Driven Architecture**: Extend functionality with hooks and custom event listeners.
-7. **Customizable UI:** Tailor error messages and styles to match your design.
+7. **Customizable UI**: Tailor error messages and styles to match your application's design.
+8. **Internationalization**: Support multiple languages for a global reach.

 ## 📦 Installation